pmurphy316/homework_Unit_19_Siems2/class_2_Week_19_SIEMs_2_Homework_readme.md

  Rule 1: Whitelist all IPs within the network of trusted users.
 It will also allow trusted users to access the domains with little complications.

  Rule 2: Search for fields that are listed from the Blacklisted IP addresses.
-Use these fields to then find other potential attacks from different IP addresses that are not trusted servers.
+Identifying these fields can prove to be useful in exploiting the same attacker with a different IP address.

 ### Guidelines for your Submission: